 Editor: change the text as below, page 247, line 13, [2]

 In case of an EDMG A-PPDU, the SU/MU Format field shall be set to 0.
-Except for the PSDU Length, EDMG-MCS, EDMG TRN Length, and Additional EDMG PPDU fields, all fields in an EDMG-Header-A contained in an EDMG A-PPDU shall have the same value as in the EDMG-Header-A of the preceding EDMG PPDU within the A-PPDU, if any.
+Except for the PSDU Length, EDMG-MCS, EDMG TRN Length, RX TRN-Units per Each TX TRN-Unit, EDMG TRN-Unit P, EDMG TRN-Unit M, EDMG TRN-Unit N, TRN Subfield Sequence Length, TRN-Unit RX Pattern, EDMG Beam Tracking Request, EDMG Beam Tracking Request Type, DMG TRN, and Additional EDMG PPDU fields, all fields in an EDMG-Header-A contained in an EDMG A-PPDU shall have the same value as in the EDMG-Header-A of the preceding EDMG PPDU within the A-PPDU, if any.
 The EDMG TRN Length field shall be set to 0 for all EDMG PPDUs, except for the last EDMG PPDU where it may be set to a nonzero value.
+This implies that the RX TRN-Units per Each TX TRN-Unit, EDMG TRN-Unit P, EDMG TRN-Unit M, EDMG TRN-Unit N, TRN Subfield Sequence Length, TRN-Unit RX Pattern, EDMG Beam Tracking Request, EDMG Beam Tracking Request Type, and DMG TRN shall be reserved for all EDMG PPDUs, except the last EDMG PPDU.

 CID 1088